remblock/REMChain-BP-Monitor/README.md

 # REMChain-BP-Monitor

-#### This script monitors to see whether a producer is producing blocks within a specified period, it can also monitor for any missed swap or oracle actions, check for a remcli response and check the usage of the server RAM and Disk space.
-Once the script detects a problem a telegram notifcation will be sent.
+#### This script monitors to see whether a producer has produced blocks within a specified period, it can also be used to monitor for any missed swap or oracle actions.
+Additionally, it can check for a remcli response and check the usage of the server RAM & Disk space.
+In the event the script detects an issue a telegram notifcation will be sent.

 ***